Khadija

 Additional Details

-– Has done well accompanying her foster family in public and to places with patios
+– Spent time in a foster home and did well accompanying her foster family in public, including to places with patios

 The ARL’s shelter software requires that we choose a primary breed for our dogs.
 Visual breed identification in dogs is unreliable, so for most dogs we are only guessing at primary breed.
 We get to know each dog as an individual and do our best to describe each of our dogs based on personality, not breed label.